dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ## Understanding Key Concepts in Meteor

-Meteor uses the Publish and subscribe model.
+Meteor uses the Publish-subscribe model.
 Check out this [excellent article on how publications and data loading works in Meteor](https://guide.meteor.com/data-loading.html).
 In a typical framework architecture, there exists a separation of concern of functionalities; presentation, business, and data access realm.

 {% include tweet_quote.html quote_text="Meteor uses the Publish and subscribe model." %}